hesusruiz/dslog/README.md

 ## Deployment Considerations

 * **Secure Key Management:** Robust handling of the TSA's signing key and the Tessera checkpoint signing key is paramount (e.g., using HSMs).

+* **Authentication of the write and read APIs:** Some logs may want to restrict who can write to or read from the log.
+Some others may want to provide a common-good service, and others can restrict writes but not reads.
+The model is up to the use case.

 * **HTTPS:** All public-facing API endpoints (TSA, Tiled Log server) must use HTTPS.